firefoxos-gamedev/book/setup.md

  * The [Firefox OS Simulator](https://addons.mozilla.org/en-US/firefox/addon/firefox-os-simulator/) if you're running a device with Firefox OS 1.1.
  * A text editor for programming[^editors].

-Be aware that the **Firefox OS Simulator is made to work with devices running Firefox OS 1.0 up to 1.1, devices running Firefox OS 1.2+ will be tested using the App Manager** which we will talk more later.

-When this book was first written **Firefox OS 1.1** was current and the official way of testing things was with the **Firefox OS 1.1 Simulator**.
-Mozilla is now transitioning to the new **App Manager** which is much better than the old simulator but unfortunately not able to connect to Firefox OS 1.1 devices.

 Since there are a lot of people running Firefox OS 1.1 and most of the devices sold in the retails market are still 1.1 devices we'll keep the **Firefox OS 1.1 Simulator** instructions but we'll duplicate any section related to that simulator and also present how to do the same tasks in the **App Manager**.
 I will present the **App Manager** content first because thats the current stuff and then present the content for the old simulator.

 The **App Manager** is bundled with **Firefox 29 or newer**.
 We'll describe it in detail on [the chapter about App Manager](#appmanager).